Michael-Phoenix/BetterDocking/README.md

 # BetterDocking
-A Mod for Avorion that enforces a system wide don't drink and drive- policy
+A Mod for Avorion that enforces a system wide don't drink and drive - policy for tradeship pilots